 The more you look for the features that favor Intermediate players, the more you will find reviews telling you that you should make a choice based on balanced features.

-The two essential traits you should look in any racket if you are a mid-level player should be these:
+The two essential traits you should look for in any racket if you are a mid-level player should be these:

-Racquets with Moderate Weight
+Rackets with Moderate Weight

-Racquets with a Heavy Head and a Sturdy Grip
+Rackets with a Heavy Head and a Sturdy Grip

-Players of small stature will deliver their best game with a big-sized head racquet.
+Players of small stature will deliver their best game with a big-sized head racket.
 That way, they can make up for their size with a wide range of action and a better shot to swing back.

 Keep in mind that we have gathered most of these features based on the experienced of many players and reviews across the internet.